BJMdotNET/pr1nc3/topics/morris-day/index.md

 ----

- - [**"Morris Day and the Time perform with Purple pride at the Minnesota Zoo"**](http://www.startribune.com/morris-day-and-the-time-perform-with-purple-pride-at-the-minnesota-zoo/385161471/) by Jon Bream in [Minneapolis Star Tribune](http://www.startribune.com/) on 1 July 2016 about Morris Day, The Time ([mirror](https://web.archive.org/web/*/http://www.startribune.com/morris-day-and-the-time-perform-with-purple-pride-at-the-minnesota-zoo/385161471/))
+ - [**"Morris Day and the Time perform with Purple pride at the Minnesota Zoo"**](http://www.startribune.com/morris-day-and-the-time-perform-with-purple-pride-at-the-minnesota-zoo/385161471/) by Jon Bream in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 1 July 2016 about Morris Day, The Time ([mirror](https://web.archive.org/web/*/http://www.startribune.com/morris-day-and-the-time-perform-with-purple-pride-at-the-minnesota-zoo/385161471/))

 ----